Purslane: Health Benefits and Recipes

 - Fourteen times more Omega 3 fatty acids.

 Purslane is also said to be a natural remedy for insomnia.
 It has many of the same health benefits as other leafy greens.
-Originally from India, immigrants brought it with them to our shores, where it has escaped into gardens and backyards everywhere.
+Immigrants from India originally brought it with them to our shores, where it has escaped into gardens and backyards everywhere.

 What is Purslane: Crop or Weed?

 See the purslane picture below.
 It’s a plant most of us consider a weed.
 I have never planted purslane yet it appears every spring in my garden.
-A succulent, purslane loves the heat.
+A succulent, purslane can tolerate drought and the heat of summer.
 I let it grow in between my rows of carrots and beets and in other places where it isn’t bothering my veggies.
 Once it is touching my crops, I take it out and eat it.

 To harvest purslane, it’s a good idea to pull it up completely, then cut off the stems from the piece attached to the root.
 Compost the root or feed to your chickens!
 Some companies are now actually selling the purslane seeds so that it can also be added to a garden on purpose.
 A delightful, nutritious extra for the enthusiastic gardener.

 How do people eat purslane?
 Once you’ve cut off the root, the individual stems needs to be washed carefully.
 Purslane has little crevices to hold the soil, so you really need to use a hose to get ALL the dirt off.